DCAN-Labs/hbcd-docs-internal/docs/index.md

 ## HDCC Data Release Framework

 The HDCC is committed to a principled and transparent approach to data sharing.
-Our data release workflow strives emphasizes **clarity, quality, reproducibility, timeliness, and transparency**, drawing on international best practices and customized to the complexities of a large, multi-site longitudinal study (see [References](#references-and-frameworks)).
+Our data release workflow emphasizes **clarity, quality, reproducibility, timeliness, and transparency**, drawing on international best practices and customized to the complexities of a large, multi-site longitudinal study (see [References](#references-and-frameworks)).

 #### 1. Clear Objectives and Scope